BSc Applied Physics: Career Path

 • Research and Development Engineer: Graduates may work in research and development in various industries, such as aerospace, semiconductors, or medical devices.
 They may be involved in designing, developing, and testing new technologies, products, or systems.

-• Design Engineer: Graduates may work as design engineers in various fields such as aerospace, mechanical, electrical, or civil engineering.
-They may be involved in the conceptualization, design, and development of new technologies and systems.
+• Design Engineer: Graduates may work as design engineers in various fields, such as aerospace, mechanical, electrical, or civil engineering.
+They may conceptualize, design, and develop new technologies and systems.

 • Research scientist: Graduates may work as research scientists in various fields such as biotechnology, materials science, or energy.
 They may conduct independent research, develop new technologies and products, or improve existing ones.